 When people think of prosecutors accusing people of their supposed criminal acts, they often picture a straightforward process that involves little to no critical thinking; however, that’s not how criminal charges work.
 Every state has its own set of rules and regulations that determines the severity of a supposed criminal act, and Ohio is no different.
 In this blog post, Patrick Mulligan & Associates will examine the various scenarios that can impact the severity of an Ohio drug crime.

-What Impacts the Severity of a Drug Charge?
+What Impacts the Severity of a Drug Charge in OH?

 The Type of Drug